The 5 Most Common Mazda RX-8 13B Engine Problems

 Complete engine failure is not uncommon at the 80,000 mile mark either if the engine was poorly maintained.
 Even on a meticulously maintained 13B you are probably lucky to hit 125,000 miles before the engine needs a rebuild.

-In addition to the likelihood of complete failure, the 13B rotary RX-8 also has a number of other problems.
-The starters, ignition coils, spark plugs and wires, clutch cylinders, and catalytic converters fail frequently.
+In addition to the likelihood of complete failure, the starters, ignition coils, spark plugs and wires, clutch cylinders, and catalytic converters fail frequently.
 During my years of RX-8 ownership, I also ran into a handful of ancillary problems like broken door locks, waterlogged headlights, grinding synchro’s, sway bar end link failure, among other random problems.

 The RX8 is a fun car to own and drive but in todays day and age I would not expect to find a reliable one that doesn’t have a fresh rebuild.
 All of this goes to show why these cars can be purchased for half the cost of an early 90’s Miata with double the mileage.